C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

 Specification
 -------------

-| The Stream interface is a simple handshake protocol to carry payload.
+| The Stream interface is a simple handshake protocol to carry a payload.
-| It could be used for example to push and pop elements into a FIFO, send requests to a UART controller, etc.
+| It can be used, for example, to push and pop elements into a FIFO, send requests to a UART controller, or something similar.

 .. list-table::
    :header-rows: 1